slogsdon/react-vite-ssr-starter/README.md

-# React Vite SSG Starter
+# React Vite SSR Starter

-This project is a starter template for building static sites with React, Vite, and server-side rendering (SSR).
+A starter template for building static sites with React, Vite, and server-side rendering (SSR).
 It includes a basic setup for rendering React components to static HTML files and supports Markdown content.

 ## Features